Skip to main content

 Aaron Vogel - Biographical Information

-Aaron Vogel is the Effective Use of Technology Program Specialist at the Arizona Department of Education (ADE).
-With over 20 years of experience as a public-school band director, he most recently served as the Director of Bands at Mountain Ridge High School in Glendale, Arizona where his concert and chamber ensembles were featured at the Midwest Clinic, the Music for All National Festival, and various state, national, and international conferences.
-Aaron's marching ensembles at Mountain Ridge also achieved remarkable success, winning three Arizona State Marching Band Championships and the Bands of America Class 4A Arizona Regional Championships.
-As an Assistant Director, Aaron taught in Colorado at Fossil Ridge High School and Loveland High School, where both programs performed at the state conference and won their respective divisions at the State Marching Band Championships.
-Outside of his work in public schools, Aaron has served on the brass staffs for Drum Corps International’s The Cadets, The Cavaliers, and the Blue Knights, and was a marching member of the Crossmen Drum and Bugle Corps.
+Aaron Vogel is the Grant Program Specialist for the Osborn School District in Phoenix, Arizona.
+He previously worked at the Arizona Department of Education (ADE) and spent over 20 years as a public-school band director, most recently as the Director of Bands at Mountain Ridge High School in Glendale, Arizona.
+His concert and chamber ensembles have been featured at the Midwest Clinic, the Music for All National Festival, and various state, national, and international conferences.
+His marching ensembles were consistent state contenders, earning multiple state championships and a Bands of America class 4A regional championship.
+Outside of his work in public schools, Aaron served on the brass staffs for Drum Corps International’s The Cadets, The Cavaliers, and the Blue Knights, and was a marching member of the Crossmen Drum and Bugle Corps.
 He was also an original cast member of the Tony and Emmy award-winning show Blast! in London’s West End.
-Aaron holds a Bachelor of Music in Music Education from Ithaca College and a Master’s in Music Education and Wind Conducting from the University of Colorado.
+Aaron holds a bachelor’s degree from Ithaca College (NY) and a master’s degree from the University of Colorado at Boulder.

 Mark Hodge - Biographical Information